marnec/ML/docs/pages/ML-7.5-logregImplementation.md

-The dataset needs to be transformed to tensor in order for Pytorch to be able to process it.
+Images in a computer are just matrices of real values that represent the intensity of each pixel.
+This is also the format that is understood by machine learning algorithms.
+In particular for Pytorch to be able to process it, the dataset needs to be transformed to tensor.
 To do that we use the `transforms` module and `ToTensor()` function.

 Doing that after loading the dataset would be a bit more difficult so, in practice, this step is usually performed contextually to the data load, using the `transform` argument.